el-cervez0/starter-redux-assessment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The doggiegram gives users the ability to maintain a library of dog photos along with a caption for breed.
+The page is searchable and will return any item that has a matching string anywhere in the caption.

+This project utilizes React Redux to manage state across all of the individual components, and Thunk to query a local api to receive a suggestion for the user.

 ## Available scripts

 In the project directory, you can run the following commands: